encore428/minesweeper/README.md

 Blueprints of the api of the game:

-- init game
+- init game: to start a new game.
-- update game
+- update game: as initiated by player tapping on a slate, the action and location of the slate is sent to back-end, back-end performs processing, and return a copy of updated canvas which is then rendered on the browser.

 **Minesweeper**